Border Crossing, Currency, Communication and Top Activities

 Q: Is it safe to travel internationally?

 A: Your student’s safety is our number one priority.
-That is why we send a tour manager on our tours to ensure that you have someone actively looking out for your student’s best interests.
+That is why we send a tour director on our tours to ensure that you have someone actively looking out for your student’s best interests.
 We also provide private nighttime security to ensure that chaperones can rest easily knowing that no one will be going in or out of the rooms.

 Student Group Friendly Destinations